 Tanglewood offers students the opportunity to work alongside our staff in three positions: animal care and museum curator, environmental education, and non-profit management.
 Regretfully, we cannot pay interns at this time.
 In most cases, students are eligible to receive academic credit with their colleges or universities upon completion of the program, in accordance with the guidelines set by their institutions.

 Thank you for your interest in completing your Eagle Scout project for Tanglewood Nature Center and Museum.
 We occasionally have appropriate projects ready for Eagle Scouts to take on.
-To see if we have a project available that suits your talents and hobbies, please contact Bridget, who is the Volunteer Coordinator.
+To see if we have a project available that suits your talents, please contact Bridget, who is the Volunteer Coordinator.